 Update: In case you missed the announcement at E3, the Razer Blade Stealth is getting a bigger, 13.3-inch screen while retaining all the same dimensions of the current model.
 Although it’s a little heavier at 2.93 pounds (1.33kg) and doesn’t pack that crisp 4K display that we’ve all grown accustomed to, the 13-inch Razer Blade Stealth comes outfitted in a new and subtle gunmetal gray option and is available to buy right now!

 Razer’s first attempt at a creating an Ultrabook was dramatic, but ultimately underwhelming.
-The Blade Stealth came with hardware and a lower price to rival top Ultrabooks like the and the ; however, the plucky upstart was held back by short battery life.
+The Blade Stealth came with hardware and a lower price to rival top Ultrabooks like the Dell XPS 13 and the MacBook Air; however, the plucky upstart was held back by short battery life.

 Now, in 2016, Razer fixes all the problems of its first 12.5-inch Ultrabook with Intel’s latest Kaby Lake processors, and more importantly a denser, longer lasting battery.

 Thanks to these improvements, the Razer Blade Stealth is finally the ultimate Ultrabook – complete with speedy and long-lasting performance, a pixel perfect display and world class inputs.